loitho/doom-eternal/README.md

 #### isLoading and isLoading2

  1. In Cheat Engine, scan for a single `Byte` value that is `1` when there is a loading screen and `0` when in the game or main menu
- 2. Once you've slimmed the results down enough, you'll want to enter a loading screen in between levels (I use `map game/sp/e1m3_cult/e1m3_cult.map` then `noclip` to the end of the level).
+ 2. Once you've slimmed the results down enough, you'll want to enter a loading screen in between levels (I use `map game/sp/e1m3_cult/e1m3_cult.map` then `noclip` to the end of the level.
+WARNING: This overwrites your currently selected save slot).
 In this loading screen, there should be a single pointer with a value of `2`.
 This is the `isLoading2` value in the ASL file
  3. Afterwards, there should be two pointers that swap to `0` slower than than `isLoading2` when exiting a loading screen (this swap happens when the blackscreen ends).
 Use the 1st of the two for `isLoading` in the ASL file (address ends in an `8`)

 #### isInGame